-We are now accepting applications for the 2018-2019 school year!
+We are now accepting applications for the 2019 summer session!
 In this paid program, teens will learn how to grow healthy food, meet new friends, teach kids about the environment, and make a difference in the community through field trips and community projects.

-This school year BEETS will learn where their food comes from, how fresh fruit and vegetables can heal our bodies and communities, and how to grow their own food.
+This summer BEETS will learn where their food comes from, how fresh fruit and vegetables can heal our bodies and communities, and how to grow their own food.
 They can gain valuable leadership and job skills, all while earning a stipend!

 Click the buttons below to download and print an application OR fill out our online application.
 You may also email firstname.lastname@example.org or call our main office at (415) 795-3855 for more information.

 Are you a partner or community member?
 Help us spread the word by clicking the button below to download and print out our full-size flyer, or scroll down to share this post on social media.
 We appreciate it!

 “Positive engagement with the environment is proven to have lasting effects on children’s physical and mental health, and we want to ensure that all kids have the same chance at being healthy and pursuing their dreams.”

 — Kelly ErnstFriedman, CommunityGrows Executive Director